Hospice & Palliative Medicine Fellowship

 Visitor Lodging

-There are several hotels and motels close to the University and Medical Center (some within walking distance).
+Several hotels and motels are close to the University and Medical Center (some within walking distance).
 UVA also has places to stay.

 Please arrange airport transportation in advance.
-Local UVA Health System shuttle service is available for transportation around the University area.
+The local UVA Health System shuttle service is available for transportation around the University area.

 Relocation